post-induction therapy model of developmental immaturity

 overcoming barriers

-With the confidence to act, the client can then begin to learn act more deliberately—this is an essential step in overcoming developmental immaturity and the realization of the “self”.
+With the confidence to act, the client can then begin to learn to act more deliberately — this is an essential step in overcoming developmental immaturity and the realization of the “self”.
 Where PIT is most useful is helping clients overcome dependency issues, fear, and innate feelings of worthlessness.
 At Polaris, PIT is a model that can be incorporated with other therapeutic techniques such as the use of art, music, and meditation.
-All of these techniques have been proven to be beneficial in the recovery process, and can even inspire lifelong creative interests that can help the client deal with any future traumatic events.
+All of these techniques have been proven to be beneficial in the recovery process and can even inspire lifelong creative interests that can help the client deal with any future traumatic events.

-Essentially, the disciplined use of the PIT model in addressing developmental immaturity allows the client to overcome the obstacles alienating them from their developed sense of self while instilling the confidence needed to say “I can do this.”
-It’s a model that has helped struggling teenagers around the world, is continually improving with increased research, and is a real solution that is more than just a theory—its within reach
+Essentially, the disciplined use of the PIT model in addressing developmental immaturity allows the client to overcome the obstacles alienating them from their developed sense of self while instilling the confidence needed to say, “I can do this.”
+It’s a model that has helped struggling teenagers around the world, is continually improving with increased research, and is a real solution that is more than just a theory — it’s within reach.
+Additionally, developing communication skills through sharing experiences and receiving feedback in therapeutic settings fosters empathy and understanding, contributing to personal growth and improved relationships.

 self-realization

 After experiencing trauma, the victim may begin to blame themselves, develop feelings of low self-esteem, and become easily triggered by external stimuli.
-PIT can be effectively introduced to combat these problems, and reduce negative feelings and emotions while encouraging positive ones.
-An essential component of human maturation is the realization of one’s sense of “self”; if a victim of trauma’s sense of self is diminished by their experiences, however, they will remain—in a technical sense—developmentally immature.
+PIT can be effectively introduced to combat these problems and reduce negative feelings and emotions while encouraging positive ones.
+An essential component of human maturation is the realization of one’s sense of “self”; if a victim of trauma’s sense of self is diminished by their experiences, however, they will remain — in a technical sense — developmentally immature.
 PIT, essentially, is a direct effort to overcome the barriers trauma has created between the victim and their fully developed self.
+This process is a crucial part of the recovery journey.

 for more information on how polaris can help your teen overcome trauma, contact us today.